What’s in This Article

 Avoid carbonated beverages during pregnancy, since their bubbles can quickly add gas and trigger burping.

-Sugary and caffeinated drinks can irritate your stomach and make symptoms worse, so it’s wise to reduce them.
-Eating too quickly or overeating can cause you to swallow more air, which may increase burping, so choose smaller, more frequent meals and eat at a calm pace.
+Sugary and caffeinated drinks can irritate your stomach and make symptoms worse.
+Eating too quickly or overeating can also make you swallow more air.

-These adjustments can help you feel more comfortable and support a sense of control over your body.
+Choose smaller, more frequent meals and eat at a calm pace.
+These steps can help you feel more comfortable and give you more control over your body.

 How Can You Stop Burping During Pregnancy?